 Other places to stop for refreshments include Judy’s Saloon, which has a nice, shady patio, and the Olive Oatman Restaurant and Saloon.

-8. Explore The Rugged Countryside
+8. Rugged Countryside

 With the Black Mountains rising all around it, Oatman sits right amidst sharp-toothed ridges and forbidding rock formations.
 Route 66 in both directions from Oatman provides a tableau of the achingly desolate surroundings.

 Driving southwest from Kingman, you will first encounter mostly flat, scruffy terrain.
 But soon, you will be in the middle of what could be a set right out of a Clint Eastwood Western.
 Watch for Thimble Mountain to the west of Route 66 between Kingman and Oatman, and Elephant’s Tooth to the east of town.

 After Oatman, continue south on Route 66 for another 25 miles or so, and you will pass through Joshua tree-dotted ridges and needle-topped peaks before arriving at the marshy banks of the Colorado River at Topock.
 The route will add an hour or so to your trip, but it is a drive you’re sure to remember.